DieterVoegels/KMeans_Clustering/README.md

 ## Project Description

-This is one of the C++ projects I did for MAT345 Introduction to Data Science course during my senior year of college.
+This is one of the C++ projects I did for the MAT345 Introduction to Data Science course I took during my senior year of college.

 I used the K-means algorithm, which groups similar objects together into K clusters, in order to take an image and recolor it using only K colors.